 The Athens Happy Train starts at Syntagma square and is a great way to introduce the city for families with young kids.
 Young children will love sitting on this red Thomas the Train vehicle cruising the city and strollers fit on the train when folded.
 You can also consider to walk partly through the city and hop on the train at the end of your tour when your little ones are tired of walking.
 My family tried the Athens Happy Train some seasons ago.
 You can read our experience here.
 Tickets to the train cost 5 (adults) and 3 (children) Euro.
 Reservations are not necessary.
 For more info for the 40-minute duration, Athens Sightseeing Tour with the Athens Happy Train check out the website.

 Athens Family Walking Tours

 A guided walking tour is a good way to discover the city with kids.
 We have tried several family walking tours in Athens over the years.
 You can find our experience with these tours here.

 One of the most interesting tours was a tour highlighting mythology and monuments in Athens.
 Click here to read our tried & tested family experience.
 It was great to walk around the city and to hear the fascinating mythology stories related to the most imposing landmarks.
 From how Athens got its name, to the legends of the almighty Zeus and the intriguing truth behind the tales told by the Ancient Greeks.
 Here you can find more information and prices about this mythology tour.

 I can also recommend another fun tour for families with young children called the Greek Mythology for Kids tour.

 Family Food Tour with Kids

 Food tours are a fun way to discover Athens.
-We tried and tested several food tours in Athens, have a look at Our Family Food Tour in Athens for our experience.
+We tried and tested several food tours with different tour companies in Athens.
+Have a look at Our Family Food Tour in Athens for our experience.
 If you are looking for a private food tour for kids in Athens, email email@example.com, and I will forward you my recommended tours.